arefm/github-issue-via-cloudflare-worker/README.md

 Automatic deployment via GitHub Actions is disabled by default.
 To enable it, you need two Cloudflare credentials added as repository secrets, plus a repository variable to turn the deploy on.

+If you prefer to deploy manually with `npm run deploy`, you can skip this section entirely and just run `npx wrangler login` once to authenticate locally.

 **1. Get your Cloudflare credentials**

 - **Account ID** - log in to the Cloudflare dashboard, select any domain, and copy the Account ID from the right-hand sidebar under "API".